Jordan-Gilliam/react-switch/README.md

 Use cases include changing settings, toggling between themes, etc.

-__Warning__: I'm doing this to train my frontend skills.
-Although it seems to be working fine for me, I didn't have the time to test things exhaustively and cannot guarantee that it will work as expected.
+__Warning__: Although it seems to be working fine for me, I didn't have the time to test things exhaustively and cannot guarantee that it will work as expected.

 Also, note that __I did not test its usage within forms__.
 For that, you should probably use checkboxes as they are best suited for functionality that doesn't require immediate feedback.